B2C Config Skill

 - Authentication (Basic): username, password (for WebDAV)

-- TLS/mTLS: certificate, certificatePassphrase, selfSigned (for two-factor auth)
+- TLS/mTLS: certificate, certificatePassphrase, selfSigned (only shown when configured)

 - Metadata: instanceName (from multi-instance configs)